New results from the Positive Perspectives global survey provide insights into the attitudes and perceptions of people living with HIV

-- 43%(355) have switched their HIV treatment in the last year, with the predominant reason being side effects[i]
+- 43% (355) have switched their HIV treatment in the last year, with the predominant reason being side effects1

-- 71%(789) are very comfortable with raising issues of concern with their main HIV doctor[ii]
+- 71% (789) are very comfortable with raising issues of concern with their main HIV doctor2

-- 89%(987) believe that advances in HIV treatment will improve their quality of life (QoL)[iii]
+- 89% (987) believe that advances in HIV treatment will improve their quality of life (QoL)3

-- 72%(783) worry about the long-term effects of their antiretroviral medicines[ii]
+- 72% (783) worry about the long-term effects of their antiretroviral medicines2

 The findings are drawn from the Positive Perspectives global quantitative survey of 1,111 PLHIV conducted in nine countries (Austria, Australia, Canada, France, Germany, Italy, Spain, UK and USA).
 The survey, sponsored by ViiV Healthcare, was designed in collaboration with an international, multi-disciplinary Steering Committee that included HIV physicians, PLHIV and patient group representatives.
 It provides a view into the lives of PLHIV and explores their personal HIV journey, including coping with diagnosis, disclosure, stigma, treatment and talking to a healthcare provider.

-Preliminary data on diagnosis, disclosure and stigma were presented at the International Aids Society (IAS) congress in Paris in July 2017, which showed that only 68% (759) of PLHIV were offered support, referred for counselling or informed about support services by their main HIV doctor at diagnosis and 25% (283) felt that better education for HIV doctors would reduce feelings of stigma.3,4 Additional disclosure findings show that 82% (909) of PLHIV have experienced a form of stigma relating to their HIV in the last 12 months and nearly two in five (37%, 402) of PLHIV hide their medication to avoid revealing their HIV status.3,4
+Preliminary data on diagnosis, disclosure and stigma were presented at the International AIDS Society (IAS) congress in Paris in July 2017, which showed that only 68% (759) of PLHIV were offered support, referred for counseling or informed about support services by their main HIV doctor at diagnosis and 25% (283) felt that better education for HIV doctors would reduce feelings of stigma.2,3 Additional disclosure findings show that 82% (909) of PLHIV have experienced a form of stigma relating to their HIV in the last 12 months and nearly two in five (37%, 402) of PLHIV hide their medication to avoid revealing their HIV status.2,3

 Simone Marcotullio, a Positive Perspectives Survey Steering Committee member and HIV/AIDS and Co-infections advocate for national and international communities, said: “While we’ve come a long way in the treatment of HIV, it’s staggering to see that stigma still persists 30 years into the epidemic with 82% (909) of the people surveyed saying they have experienced a form of stigma related to their HIV in the last 12 months.
 A deeper manifestation of this persistent stigma is the fact that PLHIV self-stigmatise and develop a negative relationship with their daily treatment, which can lead to adherence issues and lower quality of life.
 These survey results help us better understand the challenges PLHIV face and can also help us find ways to address these challenges.”